Reading Time: 7 minutes

 You can make your spawn using a liquid culture or buy the sawdust spawn directly from our Spawn listing.

-Mycelium is crucial as it spreads through the substrate to produce mushrooms.
-Mycelium works better than Liquid culture and you can buy mycelium in form of Sawdust spawn or Grain spawn.
+Mycelium is very important because it spreads through the substrate to produce mushrooms.
+Mycelium works better than Liquid culture and you can buy mycelium in the form of Sawdust spawn or Grain spawn.

 Wood Blewits spores can be bought from our Liquid culture listing.

-Wood blewits mushrooms are available for sale in dried form online, its extremely difficult to find them fresh for sale, unless you know someone growing it.
-That is why you should grow these mushrooms yourself if you have a outdoor spot.
+Wood blewits mushrooms are available for sale in dried form online.
+It’s extremely difficult to find fresh ones for sale unless you know someone who grows it.
+That is why we recommend growing these mushrooms yourself if you have an outdoor spot.

 Harvesting typically occurs after winter.
 Wood blewits grown in the ground generally produce more than those in raised beds.
 The amount of mushroom you can harvest typically depends on the quality of organic material and the time the mycelium has had to establish itself on the ground.